I-1-2-12.Fee Agreements — Evaluation Policy

 1. Multiple Fee Agreements in File from Same Representative(s)

-The decision maker will act on the most recently signed fee agreement SSA received before the date of the favorable decision, even if a prior agreement in the file meets the requirements for approval.
+The decision maker will act on the latest fee agreement received before the date of the favorable decision, even if a prior agreement in the file meets the requirements for approval.

 2. Agreement Provisions That Will Not Cause SSA to Disapprove a Fee Agreement